New Patients Welcome!

 TEETH GRINDING

 The supporting tissue surrounding the teeth may be severely damaged when teeth are clamped or ground.
 Grinding one’s teeth is often connected to a “poor bite” or tooth alignment problems.
-Gum disease can speed up the progress of the illness if gingival tissue is destroyed due to grinding as a result of gum disease.
+Gum disease can speed up the progression of the illness if the gingival tissue is destroyed due to grinding as a result of gum disease.

 MEDICATION